Ampersand-ASL/amp-server/docs/user.md

 have connected the carrier detect (COS) signal to the "Volume Down" pin on the CM108 chip.
-This is nice since it allows application software to read the COS signal without any additional hardware, but it can create strange behaviors if your desktop environment things that you want to turn the audio volume down every time a carrier is detected.
+This is nice since it allows application software to read the COS signal without any additional hardware, but it can create strange behaviors if your desktop environment thinks that you want to turn the audio volume down every time a carrier is detected.
 This behavior depends on your desktop configuration, but I've had this problem on Windows and Linux.

-Linux provides a way to fix this behavior.
+Linux provides a way to work around this.
 It turns out the CM108 volume down pin is mapped to a keypress event to achieve the volume function.
 This can be undone.